What You Need To Know About Pell Grant Qualifications Requirements

 Note that in some cases there are Federal Pell Grant awarded to students from higher graduate (baccalaureate), but this is a rare case.
 You have to enroll in an eligible post-baccalaureate teaching credentials program.

-The confirmation of financial need is performed by calculating the Expected Family Contribution score.
+The confirmation of financial need is based on the Expected Family Contribution score.
 This is a standard formula used to determine your eligibility and also the amount of grant you will receive.
 The EFC score is determined by various factors, including your family circumstances (like single parent family, etc), your parent’s assets, number of children, your family’s income, etc. All of the information required to calculate the EFC score is retrieved from the Free Application for Federal Student Aid (FAFSA).

 From the latest information we got, the Federal Pell grant cutoff threshold is 4,617.
 If you get your EFC score higher than that number, you are NOT eligible for the Pell grant.
 Respectively, getting an EFC score lower than that number means that you will get the Pell grant.
 One important thing to note is that you should complete all of the required information truthfully, because cheating will only give you debt.
 The government will ask you to return the money you got.